kcrary/istari/doc/rewrite.md

 - `fold [term] within [captures] [targets]`

     Folds the target term to become the specified term.
-The outermost form of the target term must match the unfolding of the specified term precisely.
+The outermost form of the target term must match precisely the outermost form of the normal form of the unfolding of the specified term.

 - `convertFold within [captures] [targets]`